Are You Interested in Becoming Catholic?

 An introduction to gospel values and beginnings of Faith

-For the month of October we will be meeting on October 9 and 16 from 12:30 p.m. to 1:30 p.m. in the School Library.
-If you are interested in becoming Catholic, please contact the Director of RCIA, Chris Ivancich at 714 962-3333 or firstname.lastname@example.org.
+Sessions for inquiry into the RCIA process meet on the first three Sundays of the month from 12:30 p.m. to 1:30 p.m. meeting in the School Library.
+If you are interested in becoming Catholic, please contact the Director of RCIA, Chris Ivancich at 714 962-3333 or email@example.com.

 Overview of RCIA Program